Embedded System Design: Challenges of Hardware and Software Development

 Since Integra specializes in outsource embedded electronics development, the ideas of new products usually belong to our customers.
 When the team joins a project, our first task is to gather the requirements for the future device:

-• Non-functional requirements: performance, scalability, security, size, weight, and other important features.
+- Non-functional requirements: performance, scalability, security, size, weight, and other important features, as well as ensuring the system meets all necessary industry standards and compliance requirements.

 Based on this information, the Integra team creates a project development specification – a document that describes the purpose, functions, behavior, and other requirements for the future device.